birnstiel/code-coffee/Readme.md

 ## When?

-We will meet bi-weekly **Mondays at 2pm in the seminar room.** Topics will be announced on the mailing list and can also be found on the [wiki](https://github.com/birnstiel/code-coffee/wiki).
+We will meet bi-weekly **Tuesdays at 11am in the seminar room.** Topics will be announced on the mailing list and can also be found on the [wiki](https://github.com/birnstiel/code-coffee/wiki).